John J. Donovan

-John J. Donovan (born February 12, 1942) is a former management professor at MIT, and the former president and chief executive of the Cambridge Technology Group, an executive training company.
+John J. Donovan (born February 12, 1942) is an American businessman.
+He was a management professor at the Massachusetts Institute of Technology (MIT) and the former president and chief executive of the Cambridge Technology Group, an executive training company.
 On May 3, 2022, Donovan Sr. was convicted of a dozen felony counts of fraud and forgery in a jury trial, for attempting to steal assets from his son's widow and children.

 Academic career/claims of military service

 Donovan attended Lynn English High School.
 He obtained two master's degrees - one in engineering and one in science, and a PhD - from Yale University.
 He subsequently was a Ford Postdoctoral Fellow at the Massachusetts Institute of Technology (MIT), In 1977, he became a tenured professor at MIT.
 In 2007, a MIT spokesperson said that Donovan "is completely and definitely not an employee of MIT.
 That is completely inaccurate."
 Reporting suggested that "As recently as September 2020, Donovan Sr.'s personal website described him as a Tenured MIT Professor and highlighted his MIT email address at the top of his resume.
 Donovan Sr. used his MIT email address to conduct business for one of his companies.
 And MIT still has an active webpage for Professor John J. Donovan Sr." As of 2022, MIT said about Donovan's role at the school, "We do not have any comment or information to share about former Sloan Prof. John Donovan Sr., who has not been employed by MIT for over two decades."
 The same article continued, "What is perhaps even more remarkable than the cover MIT provided Donovan is how long their relationship lasted.
 Back in 2002, the professor's daughter revealed that her father sexually abused her as a child, writing in an affidavit the following year, "The sexual abuse by my father has caused me tremendous pain, psychological trauma, and anguish, which continues to this day.
 Had Donovan been branded a criminal and a burden by the powerful institution he used in his sales pitches, that trail may have been a lot shorter."